EXPLAINER: Did Floyd really yell, ‘I ate too many drugs?’

 “I believe Mr. Floyd was saying, ‘I ain’t do no drugs,’” Reyerson replied.

-“So it’s all different than what you were asked about when you only saw a portion of the video, correct?’
-Frank asked
+“So that’s a little different than what you were asked about when you only saw a portion of the video, correct?′ Frank asked.

 “Yes, sir,” the agent said.